How to Plant and Grow Broccoli Rabe (Rapini)

 If you’re the culinarily adventurous type, you’ll probably want to add a diverse assortment of leafy greens to your garden – and if that’s the case, you don’t want to overlook broccoli rabe!

-While it may be somewhat uncommon fare in North America, it is a popular ingredient in both Asian and Mediterranean cuisine.
+While broccoli rabe may be somewhat uncommon fare in North America, it is a popular ingredient in both Asian and Mediterranean cuisine.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-Ready to learn about growing this plant at home?
+Ready to learn more about broccoli rabe?
 Here’s what we’ll cover:

-But contrary to what its name suggests, this vegetable is not a type of broccoli – in fact, it’s more closely related to turnips.
+Contrary to what its name suggests, broccoli rabe is not a type of broccoli – in fact, it’s more closely related to turnips.

 It was given the common name “broccoli rabe” because it forms little clusters of buds that look similar to heads of broccoli, only smaller.